getsentry/rfcs/text/0033-view-hierarch.md

 # Summary

-Allow SDKs to send a textual representation of the application's UI view hierarch.
+Allow SDKs to send a textual representation of the application's UI view hierarchy.

 # Motivation